-Ongoing monitoring of the external legal advisor by the in-house solicitor should also be considered to ensure that the organisation is getting a satisfactory level of service or service in accordance with the retainer contract or terms of engagement.
+Ongoing monitoring of the external law firm by the in-house solicitor should also be undertaken to ensure that the organisation is getting a satisfactory service.
 There are two aspects to this:

-- 'Transaction management', or the monitoring of the performance of the services, including the professional resources used, and - 'Relationship management', or the monitoring of the relationship between the organisation and the external legal advisors.
+- 'Transaction management', or the monitoring of the performance of the services, including the professional resources used, and - 'Relationship management', or the monitoring of the relationship between the organisation and the external legal advisor.

-Any retainer contract or terms of engagement will usually reserve the right to the organisation to have its in-house solicitor carry out reviews of the performance of the legal services by the external legal advisors.
-The organisation will typically seek expertise, appropriate response times and, where larger external legal advisors are instructed, prompt access to a senior legal advisor, lead advisor, or client-relationship partners of the external legal advisor when required.
-As the in-house solicitor will be expected to provide relevant advice and input to the organisation, it will be of particular importance that the legal advice obtained is specific, practical, and readily applicable to the particular situation, rather than theoretical or equivocal.
+Any agreement or letter of appointment will usually reserve the right to the organisation to have its in-house solicitor carry out reviews of the performance of the legal services by the external legal advisors.
+The organisation will typically be looking for expertise and good response times and, where larger firms are instructed, prompt access to a senior, lead, or client-relationship partner of the external law firm when necessary.
+As the in-house solicitor will be expected to provide relevant advice and input to his/her organisation, it will be of particular importance that the legal advice given is specific, practical, and readily applicable to the particular situation, rather than theoretical or equivocal.

-If an external legal panel is in place, it is suggested that an annual review of each of the external legal advisor's performance should be conducted to identify any issues.
-Similarly, a review of the external legal advisor's performance should ideally be conducted after each major transaction or matter.
-Such review may take into account the fees being charged by the external legal advisor in question to ensure that the in-house solicitor's organisation is obtaining value for money and a satisfactory service.
-Such steps will also provide the external legal advisors with an opportunity to provide feedback in respect of the client (which the in-house solicitor should consider and, where appropriate, address any issues).
+If a legal panel is in place, an annual review of each of the external law firm's performance should be conducted to identify any issues.
+Similarly, a review of an external law firm's performance should ideally be conducted after each major transaction or matter.
+Such review should take into account the fees being charged by the law firm in question to ensure that the in-house solicitor's organisation is getting value for money as well as a satisfactory service.
+This will also give the external law firm an opportunity to give feedback on the client (which the in-house solicitor should listen to and act on where appropriate).